New Orleans hip-hop: Pioneering and influential artists

-New Orleans has produced a multitude of highly influential hip hop artists who have achieved significant regional, national, and global recognition, each contributing uniquely to the genre's evolution.
+New Orleans has produced a multitude of highly influential hip-hop artists who have achieved significant regional, national, and global recognition, each contributing uniquely to the genre's evolution.

-DJ Jubilee: Widely known as "The King of Bounce," Jerome Temple (DJ Jubilee) is considered a pioneer in the bounce music scene.
-He is credited with profoundly influencing the genre's distinctive sound, popularizing catchphrases (such as 'twerk'), and defining its associated dances.
-His 1993 single "Do The Jubilee All" is a seminal work, containing the first recorded use of the word 'twerk'.
+DJ Jubilee: Widely known as "The King of Bounce", Jerome Temple (DJ Jubilee) is considered a pioneer in the bounce music scene.
+He is credited with profoundly influencing the genre's distinctive sound, popularizing catchphrases (such as "twerk"), and defining its associated dances.
+His 1993 single "Do The Jubilee All" is a seminal work, containing the first recorded use of the word "twerk".
 In a testament to his enduring legacy, he headlined the first bounce show at New Orleans' Preservation Hall in 2013, a venue traditionally associated with jazz.

-Mannie Fresh: A Grammy-nominated DJ, producer, and rapper, Byron O. Thomas (Mannie Fresh) served as the sole in-house producer for Cash Money Records for over a decade.
-He is widely considered one of hip hop's best producers, known for his intricate drum patterns, the innovative use of live instrumentation in his beats, and his distinct ability to combine bounce elements with other musical genres, including strong influences from New Orleans brass bands.
+Mannie Fresh: A Grammy-nominated DJ, producer, and rapper, Byron O. Thomas (Mannie Fresh) served as the sole in-house producer for Cash Money Records for more than a decade.
+He is widely considered one of hip-hop's best producers, known for his intricate drum patterns, the innovative use of live instrumentation in his beats, and his distinct ability to combine bounce elements with other musical genres, including strong influences from New Orleans brass bands.
 His production for the Hot Boys (Juvenile, B.G., Turk, and Lil Wayne) and his own rap duo Big Tymers (with Birdman) launched the Cash Money label to international success, producing global hits like Juvenile's “Back That A$$ Up”.